Nick Gordon Player Props: Twins vs. Marlins

 Marlins Pitching Rankings (2022)

-- The pitching staff for the Marlins had a collective nine K/9 last season, the eighth-best in the league.

-- The Marlins had the 13th-ranked team ERA among all league pitching staffs (3.86).
+- The Marlins had the 13th-ranked team ERA among all MLB pitching staffs (3.86).

-- Cueto gets the call to start for the Marlins, his first this season.
+- Alcantara (0-0) takes the mound for the Marlins to make his second start this season.

-- In his last appearance on Tuesday, Oct.
-4, the 37-year-old right-hander, started and went seven innings against the Minnesota Twins.
+- His most recent time out was on Thursday against the New York Mets, when the right-hander went 5 2/3 innings, surrendering three earned runs while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.